Where do you get Iodine and how much do you need?

 The Thyroid plays a key role in hair growth.
 If Thyroid function is slow, hair growth may slow.

 There are other reasons for thinning hair.
-The body’s’ general nutrition status; tight hair pulls; scalp inflammation and infection; poor quality shampoos (sulfates?) and more.
+The body’s overall nutrition status; tight hair pulls; scalp inflammation and infection; poor quality shampoos (sulfates?), hormones and more.
 Keep your Iodine and DHA (fish oils) status optimized.

-Check if your hair is breaking off, or falling from the root.
+Check with your stylist if your hair is breaking off, or falling from the root.

 Iodine helps prevent and possibly reverse Fibrocystic Breasts and Ovarian Cysts.
 Other hormones (particularly Progesterone) are involved too.
 Iodine is especially important in fertility, pregnancy and lactation for both mother and baby.
 Baby’s bone and brain development require Iodine from Mom.